-Prior to scheduling courses for summer session, and during the settle-up period after summer term is over, the Dean's office will provide departments and programs with guidance on summer session course planning, including budgetary guidance on how net revenues will be allocated to departments and programs, and schedules for determining enrollment needed to break even for various levels of instructor compensation.

-Course offerings will be recommended by the Associate Head and approved by the Department Head, based on available expertise and student demand.
+- A. Prior to scheduling courses for summer session, and during the settle-up period after summer term is over, the Dean's office will provide departments and programs with guidance on summer session course planning, including budgetary guidance on how net revenues will be allocated to departments and programs and schedules for determining enrollment needed to break even for various levels of instructor compensation. - B. In an effort to meet broad student needs, the department will strive to provide courses from each of our subfields, at various student levels, and to include opportunities to fulfill general education requirements. - C. During Fall term, the Department Head will invite faculty to indicate their interest in summer session instruction. - D. Course offerings will be determined by the Department Head, in consultation with interested faculty, the Associate Department Head, and, in some cases, the Personnel Committee.
+Course offerings will be developed in consideration of the following: faculty expertise; student demand; program and curricular needs; available resources; and school, college, and university needs.